openwdl/wdl/versions/development/SPEC.md

 ### Member Access

-The syntax `x.y` refers to member access. `x` must be a task in a workflow, or instance of a struct.
-A task can be thought of as a struct where the attributes are the outputs of the task.
+The syntax `x.y` refers to member access. `x` must be a task in a workflow, or struct.
+A Task can be thought of as a struct where the attributes are the outputs of the task.

 ```wdl
 call foo